mmistakes/made-mistakes-jekyll/_drafts/using-jekyll-2016.md

 Now when running `bundle install` each of the gems specified above are installed and a `Gemfile.lock` is created listing all of the dependencies.
 Prepending all Jekyll commands with `bundle exec` ensures only the versions in `Gemfile.lock` are executed helping to solve conflicts.

 Committing both of these Gemfiles to a git repository also makes it easy to revert back if a `gem update` goes bad.
 Sure it's a few more characters to type, but the headaches it solves are more than worth it.
-You can even write shortcut tasks with Rakefiles to eliminate the extra keystrokes (more on that below).
+You can even write shortcut tasks with Rakefiles to eliminate the extra keystrokes if that's your thing (more on that below).

 ### Environments and Configurations

 With the introduction of asset related plugins and various other build steps I eventually settled on creating two Jekyll configuration files.
-The default `_config.yml` with production settings and `_config.dev.yml` which you guessed it --- contains development specific settings.
+A default `_config.yml` with all production settings and `_config.dev.yml` for development specific ones.

 The cool thing is you can chain together Jekyll configuration files, overriding settings from the previous.
-For example when building locally I want {% raw %}`{{ site.url }}`{% endraw %} to default to `http://localhost:4000` instead of `https://mademistakes.com` and use a development Disqus account for testing.
-Setting the following in values `_config.dev.yml` overrides the ones in `_config.yml`:
+For example when building locally I want {% raw %}`{{ site.url }}`{% endraw %} to default to `http://localhost:4000` instead of `https://mademistakes.com` and set my Disqus account to a development one for testing.
+Adding the following in values `_config.dev.yml` overrides the ones in `_config.yml`:

 {% highlight yaml %}
 url: http://localhost:4000